Step 4: Create SLO

 - Enter the target Values.
 Compare the values gathered from the metric source.
 For example, if

 - Select or add Labels.
-For more information on Labels, check the Labels section.
+For more information on labels, check the Labels section of the documentation.

 - Attach a Link to your SLO (optional).
 You can add up to 20 links to an SLO.